c4v4/LKH3/README.md

 The aim of this project is to propose some (hopefully useful) performance improvements for the LKH-3 in terms of computing efficiency, maintaining, when possible, the search trajectory with respect to the original code.

-*Part of the development has been carried out during the work for the Set-Partitioning based Local-Search heuristic realized in joint work with Emilio Bendotti and Matteo Fischetti:*
+*Part of the development has been carried out during the work for the Set-Partitioning based Local-Search heuristic presented in:*

-__*{available soon}*__
+Cavaliere, Francesco, Emilio Bendotti, and Matteo Fischetti.
+"An integrated local-search/set-partitioning refinement heuristic for the capacitated vehicle routing problem."
+Mathematical Programming Computation 14.4 (2022): 749-779.

 ---